 Dental offices across the country collect scrap dental gold and precious metals in several different forms.
 Extracted gold teeth, old crowns, and bridges; grindings and sweepings all hold value in the scrap material which can contain gold, platinum, palladium, and silver.
-The process of refining this material can be very difficult so many dentists simply keep their scrap “dental gold” in a safe place, but never turn it into anything of value.
-Vancouver Gold has a highly trained team and state of the art equipment to handle the recycling of your dental scrap.
+The process of refining this material can be very difficult so many dentists simply keep their scrap “dental gold” in a safe place, but never turn it into anything of value, until a travelling sales rep stops by offering little more than “office coffee money” for potentially thousands of dollars worth of precious metals.

 - The material is weighed, characterized, logged into our system and the customer is notified that the material was received.

 - State of the art methods are used to dissolve the metal.
 Through a selective process each metal is removed separately and each of the precious metals (in pure form) is weighed to determine the amount due to the customer.

 - A detailed report is written for the customer describing the actual quantities of the precious metal recovered, the market metal prices, and refining.